jxxi/Weather-Application/README.md

 from the webservice mentioned above.
 The program will then display, in sorted order of the city name, the current temperature and the weather condition.
 It will also report the hottest city and the coldest city."

+To run automated after dowloading src, test folders and build.gradle.
+Download latest version of gradle http://gradle.org/downloads/ and type "gradle" in the command prompt while in directory where src and test folders are located.